alexander-stadnikov/CarND-Traffic-Sign-Classifier/README.md

  - 'Yield' with prob = 0.00
  - 'End of no passing' with prob = 0.00

-The model was able to correctly guess 9 of the 14 traffic signs, which gives an accuracy of ~64%.
+The model was able to correctly guess 9 of the 13 traffic signs, which gives an accuracy of ~69%.

+These images show a lower accurace because of they:

+* Include harder background
+* Contain artifacts such as jpeg compression

+I didn't analyze the defference in the prediction between images from Web and images from the validation set 'sign by sign', but in average the accuracy differs 93% - 69% = 24%.

+It's a quite big difference.
+As improvement I can suggest:

+* Use more input data
+* Input data must be evenly distributed
+* Another architecture of the CNN could be used, such as AlexNET or ResNet.